 Despite being predominantly carnivores, cats may occasionally nibble on plants in the wild, either for the added nutrients or fiber they provide or because they enjoy the flavor.

-Moreover, cats might crave a different texture or a different fiber in their mouth.
+Moreover, cats might crave a different texture or fiber in their mouth.

 Many plants are rich in fibers that help regulate the digestive system, so the feeling of ease can induce your cat to eat plants.